jamtur01/puppet-irc/README.md

     connection to your IRC server then set the `irc_ssl` option to `true`.
 If you need to specify a channel password please specify the `irc_password` option.
-If you specify the `github_user` and `github_token` options the report processor will create a Gist containing the log output from the run.
-The Gist will be linked in the IRC notifications.
+If you specify the `github_user` and `github_password` options the report processor will create a Gist containing the log output from the run.
+The Gist will be linked in the IRC notification.

 4. Copy `irc.yaml` to `/etc/puppet`.
     NOTE: Remove any configurations items you're not setting